(measure: billion U.S. dollars; Source: The World Bank)

 Slovenia: Gross Domestic Product, billions of U.S. dollars

-For that indicator, The World Bank provides data for Slovenia from 1995 to 2016.
-The average value for Slovenia during that period was 36.3 billion U.S. dollars with a minumum of 20.34 billion U.S. dollars in 2000 and a maximum of 55.59 billion U.S. dollars in 2008.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Slovenia from 1990 to 2018.
+The average value for Slovenia during that period was 33.6 billion U.S. dollars with a minimum of 13.1 billion U.S. dollars in 1992 and a maximum of 55.55 billion U.S. dollars in 2008.

 Definition: GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in current U.S. dollars.
 Dollar figures for GDP are converted from domestic currencies using single year official exchange rates.
 For a few countries where the official exchange rate does not reflect the rate effectively applied to actual foreign exchange transactions, an alternative conversion factor is used.